Automorphisms of the plane preserving a curve: Reminders on completions of

-Recall that the $\p^1$-bundle structure given by the projection on the second factor is unique, and thus that the group of automorphisms of $\FF_n$ preserve the $\p^1$-bundle structure (since $n\ge 1$).
-In particular, all automorphisms of {$\Aut(\FF_n, E_n \cup L_{\FF_n})$ restrict} on $\A^2$ to {automorphisms} preserving the $\AA^1$-bundle $\AA^2 \to \AA^1, (x,y)\mapsto y$.
-The precise description on the degree follows from a straightforward calculation. \end{proof}
+Recall that for $n \ge 1$ the $\p^1$-bundle structure on the Hirzebruch surface $\FF_n$ given by the projection on the second factor is unique.
+Hence, the group of automorphisms of $\FF_n$ preserves the $\p^1$-bundle structure.
+In particular, {the restriction of each automorphism of $\Aut(\FF_n, E_n \cup L_{\FF_n})$ is an automorphism of $\A^2$ that preserves the fibration $\AA^2 \to \AA^1, (x,y)\mapsto y$}.
+The precise description of the degree follows from a straightforward calculation. \end{proof}